Inzhenerka/docs.getdbt.tech/contributing/content-style-guide.md

 - Semantic Layer
 - Copilot

-All of our other features such as models, environments, configs, and settings are all common nouns.
+All of our other features, such as models, environments, configs, and settings, are all common nouns.

 ### 3rd party brands

 We have many official and unofficial partners in the world of dbt.
-It's important that we (and by extension, our docs) respect their branding.
-Use proper nouns where appropriate and, even if if a product has been known by a particular name for years, if they change it, we should respect that and use the new branding.
+We (and by extension, our docs) must respect their branding.
+Use proper nouns where appropriate, and even if a product has been known by a particular name for years, if the name changes, we should use the new branding.

 Avoid shorthand unless they use it as well.
 For example: